What is labiaplasty?

 The American Society of Plastic surgeons estimates that approximately 12,000 women underwent labiaplasty in 2016.
 This is a 39% increase over 2015.
 Experts predict that statistics on women seeking a permanent solution for their condition will continue to rise in 2017 and 2018.
 Most studies find that over 90% of people who undergo surgery are highly satisfied with the results.
 This could explain why more and more people are choosing to have the surgery.

 What happens during a labiaplasty?

-We take time to thoroughly discuss the details of the procedure, aftercare, and what you can expect from labiaplasty before scheduling your surgery.
+Before scheduling your labiaplasty surgery, we ensure to have a discussion about the procedure, aftercare, and expected outcomes.
 Generally, however, it’s an outpatient procedure, which typically means no overnight hospital stay.
 You’ll be under general anesthesia (asleep) during the surgery, which usually takes about an hour.

 We monitor you carefully for several hours after the surgery and then release you to go home and finish recovering.
 You will need someone to drive you home and provide supportive care for a time after the procedure, probably overnight.

 How long does it take to recover after labiaplasty?